millerthegorilla/ansible-collection-picoreos/README.md

   ssh key is provisioned into the microssd image.

 ## optional
   You can layer/install coreos-installer and ansible will use it.
-If it doesn't find it, it uses a version inside a container instead.
+If it doesn't find it, it uses a version inside a container, which it pulls using podman, instead.

 ## configuration

 ### butane
 You can find the butane template in roles/rpi4_coreos/templates/.
-Coreos has an immutable file system and so currently /var is mounted within a luks encrypted partition.
+Coreos has an immutable file system and currently /var is mounted within a luks encrypted partition.
 If you want to unlock this partition on another machine you will need to define an encryption key in the butane configuration.

 ### variables
   You will need to add some variables to call the roles